Written by Dr. Anusree Muraleedharan

 Transmission of Helicobacter pylori occurs through various routes, including faecal to oral, oral to oral, contaminated water, and food.

-For example, you are coming into contact with the vomit or stool of an infected person.
-Do wash your hands thoroughly after using the bathroom or through saliva from one person to another by kissing.
-Food and water contaminated with faeces in unhygienic environments are also breeding grounds for this bacterium.
+For example, coming into contact with the vomit or stool of an infected person.
+Not washing your hands thoroughly after using the bathroom, or spreading saliva from one person to another by kissing.
+Food and water contaminated with faeces in unhygienic environments are also the breeding ground for this bacterium.

-There are a few common symptoms of infection which you should be alert to;
+A few common symptoms of infection which you should be alert to

 • Pain in the abdomen that comes and goes and may worsen while the stomach is empty